Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 Here we'll use the ZerodB_Source_From_Roads PWS bloc.
 It's 2 inputs parameters are quite simple and should be set as follows :

-- roadsTableName : MATSIM_ROADS
+- Input table name : MATSIM_ROADS
-- sourcesTableName : SOURCES_0DB
+- Output table name : SOURCES_0DB

 Calculate the attenuation matrix
 ----------------------------------